Alistair Flood

 Hello!
 This is a story all about how my life took a trip from north to south.
 I’d like to take a minute – no this isn’t a joke – I’ll tell you how I got into marketing at Peek & Poke…

-Originally from a small town in Scotland, I’ve been in the wonderful city of Sheffield for over eight years now.
-I suppose my career really began with a love of foreign languages at high school, which in turn led to a university degree and my first full-time job working as a German translator here in the Steel City.
+Originally from a small town in Scotland, I’ve now been in the wonderful city of Sheffield for over a decade.
+I suppose my ‘career’ (whatever that means) really began with a love of foreign languages at high school, which in turn led to a degree and my first full-time job working as a German translator here in the Steel City.

 What is your job title at Peek & Poke and what does it mean?